 Home to about 600 shops and a magnificent festival held in summer

 The largest Chinatown in Japan, where you get the feeling you have wandered into China the moment you set foot in the place.
 The fascinating thing about Yokohama Chinatown is that you can also have fun browsing the Chinese variety shops, as well as having a nice lunch or dinner.
 The premises feature four decorative gates built based on the feng-shui concept, and temples like Kanteibyo and Masobyo where you can experience Chinese culture.
-The birthday of Guan Yu, famous for the Romance of the Three Kingdoms, is celebrated with the lively Kanteitan Festival on June 24 of the Chinese lunar calendar with its procession of portable shines, and parade of lion and dragon dances.
+The birthday of Guan Yu, famous for the Romance of the Three Kingdoms, is celebrated with the lively Kanteitan Festival on June 24 of lunar calendar with its procession of portable shines, and parade of lion and dragon dances.

 |Hours||Kanteitan Festival: 11:00 a.m. to 8:00 p.m.
 (The procession of portable shrines that goes around Chinatown starts at around 3:15 p.m.)|